yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 In the next session, we will create a scatterplot, look at scales and domains, and explore how you can customize code snippets created by others.
 For now, observe and modify our chart!

-##### Dynamic Bar Chart with Interactive Hover [(Click to view this example on its own.)](http://duspviz.mit.edu/d3-workshop/examples/session1/d3_chart11_example.html/)

-The next session goes into further depth on scales, domains, and ranges, and show the creation of a scatterplot.
-Take your knowledge here and keep building!